This London startup wants you to rent a pop-up office just like a Citi Bike

 The pods are made of Forest Stewardship Council-certified wood and low-carbon mild steel, while the inside is lined with acoustic panels.
 A glass panel in the middle lets natural light in, while the tapered corner of the pod, where the seating is, remains opaque for privacy.
 The pods are “cozy and roomy at the same time,” Craven says.
 They come with a swivel desk, storage under the padded seat, and a second flip-down chair for a friend or colleague.
 A set of speakers is integrated into the structure, as well as a wall-mounted LCD screen, plus a retractable camera and mic.
 Between uses, UV lighting will disinfect the pods and a ventilation system will change the air out multiple times per hour.
 “It’s for work, but it’s not always about work,” Craven says.
 (There is always a chance that the pods could be used for, how should I put this, questionable activities, but hopefully the window will be a deterrent.)

 For now, only two pods have been built while Craven scrambles to find the right manufacturer.
 In the meantime, he’s in conversations with decision-makers in several boroughs from Camden to Westminster, as well as Transport for London (TFL).
-His team is looking at public spaces and major train stations like Victoria Station, or St. Pancras International.
+His team is looking at public spaces and major train stations like Victoria Station or St. Pancras International.
 Craven is hoping to install 20 pods at Coal Drops Yard, a private shopping development near the St. Pancras station.

 The cost of one unit hasn’t been decided, but Craven says it will hover around 20,000 pounds (about $26,000), although they will also be available for rent.
 At this rate, the pods may be an easier sell to deep-pocketed companies than government-owned transportation agencies like TFL.
 In fact, the first two pods will soon make their way to a private members’ club in West London as well as a coworking space elsewhere.